batrapulkit/Generative-Adversarial-Model/README.md

 Model Checkpoints: Saved during training in the models/ directory.
 Logs: Training logs stored in logs/ for monitoring loss metrics.

-## Contributing
+## Contributions

-Contributions are welcome!
-To contribute, please follow these steps:
+Contributions are highly encouraged!
+If you'd like to contribute to the **EcoEye-Online-Bird-Monitoring-System**, please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-name).
+- Create a new branch:
+  `git checkout -b feature-branch`
-Commit your changes (git commit -am 'Add new feature').
+- Make your changes and commit them:
+  `git commit -m 'Add feature'`
+- Push your changes to your fork:
-Push to the branch (git push origin feature-name).
+  `git push origin feature-branch`
-Create a new Pull Request.
+- Submit a pull request.

+We appreciate your contributions and will review your pull request as soon as possible!

 ## Installation